-Xiaflex is a medicine originally approved by the administration of food and medicines to treat the contracture of Dupuytren, now it is an injectable medicine for the treatment of Peyronie’s disease.
+Xiaflex is a medicine initially approved by the administration of food and drugs to treat the contracture of Dupuytren; now, it is an injectable medicine for the treatment of Peyronie’s disease.

 It is reported that the medication works by breaking down the excess collagen in the penis that causes Peyronie’s disease.

-Supplementation with vitamin E has been studied for decades, and some success has been reported in previous trials, but those successes have not been reliably repeated in larger and more recent studies.
+Supplementation with vitamin E has been studied for decades, and some success has been reported in previous trials.
+Still, those successes have not been reliably repeated in more extensive and more recent studies.

 A combination of vitamin E and colchicine has shown promise in delaying the progression of the disease.

-Some newer agents aimed at the basic mechanisms of inflammation have been studied in larger clinical trials.
-These include para-aminobenzoate potassium (Potaba), pentoxifylline (which acts through the inhibition of TGFβ1) and Coenzyme Q10.
+Some newer agents aimed at the basic mechanisms of inflammation have been studied in more extensive clinical trials.
+These include para-aminobenzoate potassium (Potaba), pentoxifylline (which acts through the inhibition of TGFβ1), and Coenzyme Q10.

-The efficacy of Interferon-α-2b in the early stages of the disease has been reported in recent publications, but it was found to be less effective in cases where plaque calcification had occurred in common with many treatments.
+The efficacy of Interferon-α-2b in the early stages of the disease has been reported in recent publications.
+Still, it was less effective in cases where plaque calcification had occurred in common with many treatments.

-Surgery, such as the “Nesbit operation” (named after Reed M. Nesbit [1898-1979], an American urologist), is considered a last resort and should only be performed by highly qualified urological surgeons with technical knowledge. specialized corrective surgery.
+Surgery, such as the “Nesbit operation” (named after Reed M. Nesbit [1898-1979], an American urologist), is considered a last resort and should only be performed by highly qualified urological surgeons with technical knowledge and specialized corrective surgery.

 A penile prosthesis may be appropriate in advanced cases.

-There is moderate evidence that penile traction therapy is a minimally invasive treatment that is well tolerated, but there is uncertainty about the optimal duration of the stretching per day and per course of treatment, and the course of treatment is difficult.
+There is moderate evidence that penile traction therapy is a minimally invasive, well-tolerated treatment.
+Still, there is uncertainty about the optimal duration of the stretching per day and the course of treatment, which is problematic.